Epcot's 10th Annual International Food and Wine Festival comes to an end.

 Edinburgh, Scotland.
 Disney's 1950 adventure film Treasure Island was based on Stevenson's 1883 novel about buccaneers and buried gold.
 Disney's 1960 live-action film Kidnapped was based on Stevenson's 1886 historical fiction adventure novel.
 Stevenson's "Treasure Island" was also later the inspiration for Disney's 2002 animated feature Treasure Planet.
 Also among his best-known written works ...
 "The Strange Case

 of Dr Jekyll and Mr Hyde" and "The Ebb Tide."
-Director Robert Stevenson who directed Kidnapped and such other Disney films as Mary Poppins, That Darn Cat, and Old Yeller, was a direct descendant of Robert Louis Stevenson!
+Contrary to popular belief, director Robert Stevenson who directed Kidnapped (and such Disney films as Mary Poppins, That Darn Cat, and Old Yeller) is not related.

 Actress Hermione Baddeley is born in Shropshire, England.